ibm-cloud-docs/power-iaas/network-overview.md

 As part of the network planning, you can review the following use cases and identify the use cases that are applicable to you.
 You can communicate about such requirements before the installation so that you do not have to open separate support tickets to implement the use-cases and configurations.

 * **Connectivity between the LPARs within a pod** - You can create an internal private network and deploy LPARs on them with no external connectivity.
-These LPARS can be accessible with each other due to the automated *Host Communication*, which configures the network fabric inside the pod.
+These LPARs are accessible to each other due to the automated host communication, which configures the network fabric inside the pod.
 For more information, see [Connectivity between the LPARs within a pod](/docs/power-iaas?topic=power-iaas-network_use_cases#connect_lpars_within_pod){: external}.
 * **Outbound-only external connectivity via DNAT** - You can create external networks in the pod.
 Connectivity for these networks must be configured through a manual ticket process.
 After the connectivity configuration, LPARs can be deployed on them and they can access external networks.
 You can always deploy LPARs with both internal and external networks as separate network interfaces.
 For more information, see [Outbound-only external connectivity via DNAT](/docs/power-iaas?topic=power-iaas-network_use_cases#outbound-ext-conn-dnat){: external}.
-* **Bi-directional external connectivity via BGP** - You can deploy an external network within the pod to establish the communicating between the endpoints that are in the {{site.data.keyword.on-prem-fname}} network environment by using BGP.
+* **Bi-directional external connectivity via BGP** - You can deploy an external network within the pod to establish the communication between the endpoints that are in the {{site.data.keyword.on-prem-fname}} network environment by using BGP.
 For more information, see [Bi-directional external connectivity via BGP](/docs/power-iaas?topic=power-iaas-network_use_cases#bi-dir-ext-conn-bgp){: external}.
-* **Bi-directional external connectivity via Static Route** - You can deploy an external network within the pod to establish the communicating between the endpoints that are in the {{site.data.keyword.on-prem-fname}} network environment by using static route similar to BGP.
+* **Bi-directional external connectivity via Static Route** - You can deploy an external network within the pod to establish the communication between the endpoints that are in the {{site.data.keyword.on-prem-fname}} network environment by using static route similar to BGP.
 For more information, see [Bi-directional external connectivity via static routes](/docs/power-iaas?topic=power-iaas-network_use_cases#bi-dir-ext-conn-static-routes){: external}.
 * **Bi-directional external connectivity - L2Out** -  When you establish this type of external connectivity, it bypasses the router and directly connects to the network fabric.
 This type of connectivity is useful if the same IP address space is required on both internal and external networks.
 All the other types of external networks involve two distinct subnets.
 For more information, see [Bi-directional external connectivity via L2Out](/docs/power-iaas?topic=power-iaas-network_use_cases#bi-dir-ext-conn-L2out){: external}.

 ## Network architecture diagrams
-{: #netwok-architecture-diagrams}
+{: #network-architecture-diagrams}

 Figure 1 shows the overall view of the network architecture.
 ![{{site.data.keyword.powerSys_notm}} network architecture](./figures/PPC-network-arc-Sept.png "High-level network architecture in {{site.data.keyword.powerSys_notm}}"){: caption="High-level network architecture in {{site.data.keyword.powerSys_notm}}" caption-side="bottom"}